elliotchance/concise/README.md

 * `? is equal to ?` - Assert values with no regard to exact data types.
 * `? is exactly equal to ?` - Assert two values match data type and value.
 * `? is false` - Assert value is false.
+* `? is not a number` - Assert that a value is not an integer or floating-point.
 * `? is not a string` - Assert a value is not a string.
 * `? is not an array` - Assert a value is not an array.
 * `? is not an int` - Assert a value is not an integer type.